In the pre-colonial era, African countries adopted their own means of exchange. For instance, in Nigeria, there was trade by barter system.

 Also, in many African currencies, there have been episodes of rampant inflation, resulting in the need for currency revaluation e.g. the Zimbabwe dollar, which is among the top weakest currencies in Africa.

-Due to the mismanagement of their resources due to poor leadership on the continent, most of the currencies in Africa lost their value except the Tunisian dinar and Libyan Dinar.
-At a time, the Libyan dinar was the strongest currency on the continent for decades before it was relegated to the second position by the Tunisian currency.
+Due to the mismanagement of their resources due to poor leadership on the continent, most of the currencies in Africa lost their value except Libyan Dinar, which remains the strongest currency in the continent.

-The poor valuation of some of the African currencies culminated in some of them pegging their currency to the US dollar.
+The poor valuation of some of the African currencies culminated some of them into pegging their currency to the US dollar.

 1USD was N0.658 in 1972 during the regime of Gen. Yakubu Gowon (rtd), today.
-1USD to Naira is at least NGN415 at the CBN exchange rate (you can check our History of US Dollar to Naira CBN Exchange Rate from 1972 till date)) while $1 is worth at least NGN580 (buy) and NGN590 or more (sell) at the black market rate, a speculative market that dominates Nigeria’s FX market.
+1USD to Naira is N379.5 at the CBN rate (you can check our History of US Dollar to Naira CBN Exchange Rate from 1972 till date)) while $1 at hand goes for N472 at the black market rate, a speculative market that dominates Nigeria’s FX market.

 Trading Currencies Against Stable Currency

-Hundreds of traders make millions from the venture, which has some negative effects on their economy.
+Hundreds of traders make millions from the venture, which has some negative effects on the their economy.

 Attempt on regional currency